SARDONYX-sard/awesome-stars/README.md

 ## JavaScript

+- [angus-c/just](https://github.com/angus-c/just) - A library of dependency-free JavaScript functions that do just do one thing.
 - [turbio/bracey.vim](https://github.com/turbio/bracey.vim) - live edit html, css, and javascript in vim
 - [Hawkbat/SkyrimControlMapper](https://github.com/Hawkbat/SkyrimControlMapper) - A web-based tool for editing the controlmap.txt file for Skyrim key binding.
 - [mui/material-ui](https://github.com/mui/material-ui) - MUI Core (formerly Material UI) is the React UI library you always wanted.
 Follow your own design system, or start with Material Design.